robboyett/Becoming-an-AI-designer/index.md

 - Monitoring Usage: Set up usage alerts and track token consumption patterns to identify optimization opportunities
 - Local Model Considerations: Local models (LLaMA, Deepseek) eliminate per-token costs but require hardware resources.
 Useful for high-volume use cases or sensitive data.

+---

 <a name="references"></a>
 # References
-- A bunch of the links found here are from a post by Vitaly Friedman, https://www.linkedin.com/feed/update/urn:li:activity:7169605603382800386/
+- A bunch of the links found here are from a posts by Vitaly Friedman 🙏